 While some friendly fraud perpetrators may only attempt a phony chargeback once or twice, many are serial offenders, meaning they repeatedly defraud online businesses.
-If it’s legal in your jurisdiction – certain consumer protection laws forbid their use – obtain lists of serial offenders through data-sharing services.
+If it’s legal in your jurisdiction – certain consumer protection laws forbid their use – you might want to consider obtaining lists of serial offenders through data-sharing services.
 Your processor may be able to block transactions made with cards previously used in friendly fraud situations.

 Several types of purchase reversals are lumped under the general term “chargeback”, including purchases from lost or stolen cards and friendly fraud purchases.
 However, in December 2014, CBS News reported that a whopping 86 percent of chargebacks are fraudulent.
 Think about it – only 14 percent of chargebacks, less than one in six, are legitimate.
 You may have become resigned to not fighting chargebacks, instead calculating them as part of the “cost of doing business.”

 There’s no question the odds are stacked against you.
 The business bears the burden of proof in what often devolves into a “he said, she said” situation.
 Even if you prevail, the chargeback is still part of your overall chargeback rate.

 Too many chargebacks not only affect your bottom line as criminals steal your merchandise, but lead to: